-Thank you for purchasing a PreSonus® Studio-series audio interface.
-PreSonus Audio Electronics, Inc., has designed the Studio-series interfaces utilizing high-grade components to ensure optimum performance that will last a lifetime.
-Loaded with high-headroom, Class A microphone preamplifiers; a robust metering, Cue Mix A/B switching, high-definition 24-bit, 192 kHz conversion; and more, the Studio-series breaks new boundaries for music performance and production.
+Thank you for purchasing a PreSonus® Studio 24c audio interface.
+PreSonus Audio Electronics, Inc., has designed the Studio 24c utilizing high-grade components to ensure optimum performance that will last a lifetime.
+Loaded with high-headroom, Class A microphone preamplifiers; robust metering, high-definition 24-bit, 192 kHz conversion; and more, the Studio 24c breaks new boundaries for music performance and production.
 All you need is a computer with a USB-C or USB-A (2.0 or 3.0) connection, a few microphones and cables, powered speakers, and your instruments, and you are ready to record!